sbt/website/src/sphinx/Detailed-Topics/Tasks.md

 #### Task Scope

 As with settings, tasks can be defined in a specific scope.
-For example, there are separate compile tasks for the compile and test scopes.
+For example, there are separate `compile` tasks for the `compile` and `test` scopes.
 The scope of a task is defined the same as for a setting.
-In the following example, test:sampleTask uses the result of compile:intTask.
+In the following example, `test:sampleTask` uses the result of `compile:intTask`.

     sampleTask in Test := (intTask in Compile).value * 3